khaoscontrol/kcc-web-services/README.md

 *Please note: When using SagePay forms integration it is NOT possible to perform refunds ect from Khaos Control once the payment has been taken.*

 SagePay payments can be imported into KCC webservices and then authorised from within KCC and KC.
-To do that, the card payment must be filled in and have these values:
+To do that, the card payment must be filled in and have specific values.
+Please note there are two configs - one for Deferred or Authenticated (Preauth) Payments and one for Released or Authorised (Fully authorised) Payments.

+#Deferred or Authenticated (Preauth) Payments
 Field | Value
 --- | --- |
 **IsPreAuth** | MANDATORY - must be set to true